dustinblackman/s/README.md

 s Going out for poutine.
 ```

-You can also specifiy just specific social networks.
+You can also specifiy just a single social network.
 For example, just Twitter:

 ```bash
 s -t Posting this wonderful tweet from command line!